jdhitsolutions/Copy-Command/Readme.md

 The goal for *Copy-Command* is to serve as an accelerator for rapidly creating your own PowerShell tools based on existing PowerShell commands.

 For best results, run this command in the PowerShell ISE so that the copied command will be opened in a new tab automatically.
+If you run the command in Visual Studio Code you will get a message to press Ctrl+N to create a new file and then Ctrl+V to paste the code for the copied command.

 ##### Examples
     Copy-Command Get-ADComputer Get-MyADComputer -includedynamic